Calcoph/hexpyt/README.md

 * Turn structs into python classes
 * Turn bitfields into python classes (Don't rely on this without testing)

 Docstrings contain the original hexpat syntax.
+Image is from examples/bin_file.py

 ![Demostration of docstring in vscode with syntax highlighting](resources/HoverFile.png)